 Human Tissue Authority (HTA)

-.
-All researchers should be aware that any human material containing cells must ordinarily be stored as part of an ethically approved project or under the authority of a licence issued by the Human Tissue Authority.
+All researchers and staff working with clinical samples should be aware of The Human Tissue Act (2004) legislation and the guidelines and codes of conduct provided by the Human Tissue Authority.
+All researchers and staff should be aware that any human material containing cells must ordinarily be stored as part of an ethically approved project or under the authority of a licence issued by the Human Tissue Authority.

 The University of Plymouth holds a HTA licence for storing human tissue for research purposes only.
 Access the links below for further information or email HTA@plymouth.ac.uk.